treeverse/lakeFS/docs/reference/commands.md

 ### lakectl branch create

-create a new branch in a repository
+Create a new branch in a repository

 ```
 lakectl branch create <ref uri> [flags]